Tammy Wynette: Legacy, influence and awards

 Journalist Claudia Levy of The Washington Post called Wynette "one of country music's most influential singers."
 Her career helped influence an entire generation of female country performers, according to NPR.
 Faith Hill stated, "Especially with the next generation developing and creating their music, I think it's important they hear Tammy Wynette."
 Miranda Lambert found that Wynette's "Stand by Your Man" had a double meaning that reflected both the loyalty women have towards spouses and the strength they have as women.
 Kellie Pickler wanted to bring awareness of her music to a new generation by recording a track titled "Where's Tammy Wynette" for her 2012 album 100 Proof.
 Reba McEntire credited her as influence and later recorded a song called "Tammy Wynette Kind of Pain" for her 2019 album Stronger Than the Truth.
-In 2021, Swedish pop band ABBA recorded a country influenced song titled “I Can Be That Woman” for their first and final album in 40 years, Voyage (ABBA album).
-Member Björn Ulvaeus said the song is “A little gesture to the queen of country, as far as I'm concerned: Tammy Wynette”, the lyrics prominently feature a dog named Tammy as well.
+In 2021, Swedish pop band ABBA recorded a country influenced song titled "I Can Be That Woman" for their first and final album in 40 years, Voyage (ABBA album).
+Member Björn Ulvaeus said the song is "A little gesture to the queen of country, as far as I'm concerned: Tammy Wynette", the lyrics prominently feature a dog named Tammy as well.
 Other artists who have cited Wynette as an influence include Garth Brooks, Suzy Bogguss, Rosanne Cash, Brandi Carlile, Terri Clark, Sheryl Crow, Sara Evans, Melissa Etheridge, Emmylou Harris, Elton John, Wynonna Judd, Martina McBride, Lorrie Morgan, Carly Pearce, Orville Peck, Taylor Swift, Pam Tillis, Shania Twain, Tanya Tucker, Carrie Underwood, Lee Ann Womack and Trisha Yearwood.

 Wynette received several honors in her lifetime.
 Among them was performing for several American presidents, including Ronald Reagan.

 Wynette received a number of honors during her lifetime and posthumously.
+In 1970, the governor of North Carolina presented her with the Order of the Long Leaf Pine.
 In 1991, Music City News gave Wynette the Living Legend Award.
 In 1996, she received the American Music Awards' "Award of Merit", given to artists "who have made truly exceptional contributions to the music industry".
 In 1993, she was inducted into the Alabama Music Hall of Fame.
 She also performed for several American presidents during her lifetime.
 This included performing for Ronald Reagan at The White House in 1983.
 In 1991, she performed at the Ford's Theatre for then-President George H. W. Bush.